jamangi/shauntal-data-training/Lab-1-create-virtual-machine/README.md

 **Lab 1: Create a Virtual Machine - Overview**

-Welcome to the first lab of our Linux Application Development tutorial!
+Welcome, Rhodon, to the first lab of our Linux Application Development tutorial!
 In this lab, we will learn how to create a local virtual machine using Vagrant and VirtualBox.
 Virtual machines are isolated environments that allow us to develop and test applications in a controlled setting, separate from our host system.
 This isolation provides numerous benefits, including:

 1. **Isolation**: Virtual machines are like self-contained universes.
 Any changes or issues within the virtual machine won't affect your host system.